WendellAdriel/laravel-lift/README.md

 ### Primary Key

+> ⚠️ **When assigning a property as the Primary Key, you can't set a custom column name for it since it's not supported**

 By default, the Eloquent Model uses the `id` column as the primary key as an auto-incrementing integer value.
 With the `PrimaryKey` attribute you can configure in a simple and easy way the primary key of your model.